SAKryukov/web-presentation/article/article2.md

 Naturally, both forms allow the file names with space characters inside.
 If a file name contains one of the separator characters, another one should be used as a separator.

-Recommendation: the best idea is avoiding the use of any separator characters in file names.
+Recommendations: the best idea is avoiding the use of any separator characters in file names.
 I would even not recommend blank space characters in file names.
 Everything will work with this particular application, but with many other applications, this is a source of inconveniences.
+And, after all, the ultimate decision is not to use any separators at all, as [each file name can be placed in a separate HTML element](#heading-presentation-with-frames-of-different-types).
+Then the only case where two file names are required is the case of a [video frame with a poster](#heading-video-options).

 Perhaps I have to explain why the rules use two separators.
 First of all, in Windows, the double quotation mark is not a valid character for file names, but the colon is used in the special cases we all know.
 Using colon as a part of a file name makes little practical sense, but still, a user can enter such names using double quotation marks.
 These marks are also usually used for entering file names with some blank characters inside.